Phoenix College Scholarships for Honors Students

 - Foundation Scholarship: Two $500 cash scholarships are awarded each year at Phoenix College.

 - You must be an Honors Achievement Award recipient and an active member of the Honors Program during the semester in which you apply.

-- Must be a full time Honors student during the academic year you receive the scholarship.
-This means you are enrolled in 12 or more credits, including an Honors course, both Fall and Spring semesters.
+- Must be a full-time Honors student during the academic year you receive the scholarship.
+This means you are enrolled in 12 or more credits, including an Honors course, in both fall and spring semesters.

 - Must intend to graduate with the Honors Program distinction (having completed at least 15 credits in Honors courses with a graduation GPA of 3.5 or higher)